 Figure 1.
-The test kit can distinguish Saccharomyces cerevisiae variant diastaticus from S. cerevisiae.
-Different strains of yeast were spiked into Rheonix collection buffer at a concentration approximately 1x107 CFU/mL and analyzed using the Encompass Optimum[TM] workstation.
+The Rheonix Beer SpoilerAlertTM assay can distinguish Saccharomyces cerevisiae variant diastaticus from S. cerevisiae.
+Different strains of yeast were spiked into Rheonix collection buffer at a concentration approximately 1x10 CFU/mL and analyzed using the Encompass OptimumTM workstation.
 Three strains of brewers yeast (lanes 2-4) are distinguishable from three independent S. cerevisiae var. diastaticus (lanes 5-7).
 The key on the right of the figure indicates probe orientation on the filters.

-Limit of Detection (LOD) CFU/mL Minimum Enrichment Inoculum (MEI) Total CFU inoculum/ 2 mL Microorganism tested Direct Filtered Direct Filtered 18 h 24 h 18h 24 h Lactobacillus buchneri 1x10 4 5x10 4 10 10 10 1 Pediococcus claussenii 1x10 4 5x10 3 10 1 10 10 Brettanomyces bruxellensis 1x10 5 5x10 4 100 100 100 100 Saccharomyces cerevisiae var. diastaticus 1x10 4 5x10 4 ND 10 10 10
+Limit of Detection (LOD) CFU/mL Minimum Enrichment Inoculum (MEI) Total CFU inoculum/ 2 mL Microorganism tested Direct Filtered Direct Filtered 18 h 24 h 18h 24 h Lactobacillus buchneri 1x10 5x10 10 10 10 1 Pediococcus claussenii 1x10 5x10 10 1 10 10 Brettanomyces bruxellensis 1x10 5x10 100 100 100 100 Saccharomyces cerevisiae var. diastaticus 1x10 5x10 ND 10 10 10

 Figure 2.
 The limit of detection and minimum enrichment inoculum.
 The LOD and MEI are presented for Lactobacillus buchneri (LB), Pediococcus claussenii (PC), Brettanomyces bruxellensis (BB), and Saccharomyces cerevisiae var. diastaticus (SC/DIA).
-The data demonstrate LODs approximated to 1X104 CFU/mL for the LAB and SC/DIA, and 1X105 CFU/mL for BB.
+The data demonstrate LODs approximated to 1X10 CFU/mL for the LAB and SC/DIA, and 1X10 CFU/mL for BB.
 A minimum inoculum of 10 CFU in a final volume of 2 mL is sufficient to detect LB, PC and SC/DIA after 18 hours, while 100 CFU is required to detect BB.
 For LB the inoculum can be decreased to 1 CFU/2 mL when the sample is allowed to enrich for 24 hours.
-The LOD and MEI are defined when 100% of replicates are positive in a single experiment, however detection at ower levels has been observed in multiple experiments.
-(ND=not determined) Sample Handling Procedure Definition Direct Suspension of microorganisms in beer at the concentration indicated Filtered Sample concentrated by filtration, re-suspended in PBS Direct/Enriched Sample enriched in B- MRS (bacteria) or YM (yeast) in sample tubes Filtered/Enriched Sample concentrated by filtration and enriched in B-MRS or YM
+The LOD and MEI are defined when 100% of replicates are positive in a single experiment, however detection at lower levels has been observed in multiple experiments.
+(ND=not determined) Sample Handling Procedure Definition Direct Suspension of microorganisms in beer at the concentration indicated Filtered Sample concentrated by filtration, re-suspended in PBS Enriched/Direct Sample enriched in B- MRS (bacteria) or YM (yeast) in sample tubes Enriched/Filtered Sample concentrated by filtration and enriched in B-MRS or YM

 Figure 4.
 Assay Specificity.
 Assay specificity was confirmed via testing of potentially crossreacting organisms.
 Two wild yeast, Hansenula anomala, and Rhodotorula mucilaginosa were tested for potential cross-reactivity with B. bruxellensis and S. cerevisiae.
 Two Bacillus species were tested for potential cross-reactivity with Lactobacillus and Pediococcus.
 Various nonbruxellensis species were tested for cross-reactivity with B. bruxellensis.
 All non-targeted species tested negative demonstrating no cross-reactivity, and thus present minimal risk for false positives to be called with these organisms.
-This test kit currently does not have a generic Lactobacillus marker, and identification of Lactobacillus species is dependent on the presence of the plasmid associated markers, horA, horC, and LABS.
+Our assay currently does not have a generic Lactobacillus marker, and identification of Lactobacillus species is dependent on the presence of the plasmid associated markers, horA, horC, and LABS.
 Additionally, there is a marker specific for L. brevis that demonstrates similarity, but not identity, with other Lactobacillus species.
-Detection of the LB probe is possible at very high concentrations of non-brevis species that demonstrate significant homology.
-The data demonstrate detection of the LB probe in L. buchneri, but not in L. coryniformis, L. reuteri, or L. rhamnosus.
+Detection of the LB probe is potentially expected at very high concentrations of non-brevis species that demonstrate significant homology.
+The data demonstrate detection of the LB probe in L. buchneri, but not in L coryniformis, L. reuteri, or L. rhamnosus.
 In addition, plasmid associated targets are seen in L. buchneri and L. coryniformis.